lwiniwar/roadCNN/report/report.md

 For the preparation of the reference dataset and the seeds for the vectorization we use [QGIS](https://qgis.org/en/site/forusers/download.html).

-In the road vectorization step, we use `vecnet` ([Roussel et al., 2022](https://doi.org/10.1016/j.jag.2022.103020)).
+In the road vectorization step, we use `vecnet` (Roussel et al., 2023, submitted).
 This is implemented in an [R](https://www.r-project.org/) package, which can be installed as such:
 ```R
 install.packages('remotes', 'terra', 'sf')
 remotes::install_github("Jean-Romain/vecnet")